deadlockcharlie/GRACEBenchmarks/README.md

 ```

 > **Note**: A complete benchmark run takes approximately 2-3 hours to execute, depending on the number of databases tested, replica configurations, and workload sizes.

+> **For most use cases, running `RunBenchmark.sh` is sufficient.** While individual benchmark scripts are available for specific testing scenarios, the main script orchestrates the complete benchmark suite including deployment, data loading, execution, and result collection.

 ### Individual Benchmark Scripts